What is your next big step after graduating from Japanese language school?

 ●Japanese Language Teacher Training Course

-❶Business interpretation and translation skills
+❶Fostering of interpretation and translation skills for business situations

 You will learn more about our curriculum, admission requirements, application process and entrance exam directly from BIL faculty and staff.
 It is a good opportunity to gather information about the program.
 We will take you to a campus tour, too.